 With an approval rating of 69% among users — one of the highest nationwide — the Boston-Cambridge-Newton-MA-NH public transport system was ranked fifth in the U.S. by The Fabric Insurance Agency.

-The city’s subway, which is known as the “T”, runs throughout Boston, into Cambridge, and also into the nearby suburbs — offering easy access to all the main attractions.
+The city’s subway, known as the “T,” runs throughout Boston, into Cambridge, and the nearby suburbs — offering easy access to all the main attractions.
 A single basic fare for the T is called a Charlie Ticket and is priced at $2.75.
-With a Charlie Card (similar to NYC’s MetroCard or London’s Oyster card), the price for a single trip drops down to $2.25.
+With a Charlie Card (similar to NYC’s MetroCard or London’s Oyster card), the price for a single trip drops to $2.25.

 Aside from the T, regular buses service the harder-to-get-to parts of town, while the MBTA Commuter Rail provides links to 141 stations across Eastern Massachusetts and even parts of Rhode Island.
-By public transit, Boston Logan Airport is only 20 minutes away from downtown.
+Boston Logan Airport is only 20 minutes away from downtown by public transit.

-Taxis are also widely available and easy to flag down, while Boston proper’s compact size makes it fantastic for walking and cycling.
-By car, the popular suburbs of Medford, Winthrop, Revere, Somerville, and Everett all offer commutes of 30 minutes or less.
+Taxis are also widely available and accessible to flag down, while Boston proper’s compact size makes it fantastic for walking and cycling.
+By car, the popular suburbs of Medford, Winthrop, Revere, Somerville, and Everett all offer 30 30-minute or less commutes.

-With its unmistakable identity, thriving civic culture, and an effortless blend of suburban serenity and urban vitality, Boston is undoubtedly one of the most attractive American cities for newcomers right now.
-And with a vibrant STEM sector that’s only set to grow, the talent pool is only going to widen.
+With its unmistakable identity, thriving civic culture, and an effortless blend of suburban serenity and urban vitality, Boston is undoubtedly one of the most attractive American cities for newcomers.
+And with a vibrant STEM sector that’s only set to grow, the talent pool will only widen.

 Latest News, Events & Insights

 Why is Diverse Leadership in STEM Important?